LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	25 : constant temperature feedback scaled by temperature on the ring bc\_type21\_ref away.
 ENIPAR(,1) specifies the desired ion temperature in eV.
 ENIPAR(,2) is the strength of the feedback
     |	26 : prescribe the poloidally averaged value of the ion temperature and introduce a poloidal variation in a simplified manner.
 This boundary condition is suitable for any plasma composition (i.e. when BCENI=23 fails).
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON = 25,26,27).
 The average is taken over all core boundaries with BCENI=26.
 ENIPAR(,1) specifies the temperature in eV
     |	27 : feedback boundary condition with prescribed total ion heat flux, constant poloidally averaged ion temperature and a poloidal variation in a simplified manner.
 This boundary condition is suitable for any plasma composition (i.e. when BCENI=24 fails).
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON = 25,26,27).
 The flux is summed over all core boundaries with BCENI=27.
 ENIPAR(,1) specifies the energy flux in W
+    |	28 : ion temperature profile in eV is read from the ENI\_FN file.
+If ENIPAR(,,2) > 0 the profile is scaled so ENIPAR(,,1) provides the maximum ion temperature in eV.